 The Bel Paese is home to some of the oldest Universities in the world, its full of history and culture, you should definitely consider it as your next home abroad.
 Tuition fees in Italy are regulated by the law.
 Tuition fees depend on the annual salary of the person applying for studies.
 The oldest University in Europe is the University of Bologna.
 Elma is happy she had the opportunity to study in a city that is both student-friendly and multicultural:

 I think that the University of Bologna is one of the best Italian universities and one of the most important academic centers in Europe.
 Being the oldest university of the occidental world, more than 900 years of experience have certainly served to let it offer excellence in a lot of different fields.
 It is furthermore able to fully interweave tradition and modernity.
 In my opinion as a student, the professors are quite competent and have the ability to transmit their passion for the subject.
 It also offers a lot of facilities such as financial aid for the students that cannot afford to pay for rent and tax.
 The conditions of the student dormitories are quite good, the city is well connected to the faculties, warm and hospitable.
 Bologna is a multicultural city, full of students from the entire world, which makes the city dynamic and exciting.
 I am really happy to have had the ability to study at this university.

-With its neighbours Portugal and France, Spain is one of the countries that attract most international students.
+With its neighbours Portugal and France, Spain is one of the countries that attract mostly international students.
 It’s also one of the top destinations for travel worldwide.
 Spain has an atmosphere that only people who have been there can describe.
-In this review, Jon will highlight what is good about studying at ESADE:
+In this review, Katrin will highlight what is good about studying at ESADE: